amrrs/modernr/apis-coding-against-the-web/apis-coding-against-the-web.md

 ### Adding your credentials to .Rprofile

-Open up .Rprofile, add the following lines, and save it.
+Open up the .Rprofile file, add the following lines, and save it.

     options(scipen=99, stringsAsFactors=FALSE)
     Sys.setenv(SQUARE_PAT = "sq0atp-PQdK9iw65pOwQgTQXtQt6Q")

-*NOTE*: Ensure that there is a new line at the end of your file so that the second command runs!
+**NOTE**: Ensure that there is a new line at the end of your file so that the second command runs!

 ### Checking your .Rprofile settings

 Now that you've saved your token in you'll need to restart R. This is because R reads the `.Rprofile` everytime you start R, so the restart forces the file to be loaded again.
-You can restart R by going to `Session -> Restart R` or using the shortcut CMD+SHIFT+F10 (CRTL+SHIFT+F10 on Windows).
+You can restart R by going to `Session -> Restart R` or using the shortcut `CMD+SHIFT+F10` (`CRTL+SHIFT+F10` on Windows).
 You can check that the token now exists by running:

 ``` r
 Sys.getenv('SQUARE_PAT')